Edmonds College Logo

 Students excavating at archaeology field school at Japanese Gulch, 2012

-Join us in July to uncover more details about this community and their everyday lives.
-You will learn and practice standard archaeological field and lab skills necessary to work in cultural resources management careers.
+Join us during our 2026 season to uncover more details about this community and their everyday lives.
+Students learn and practice standard archaeological field and lab skills necessary to work in Cultural Resources Management Careers.

 Fish, Wildlife, and Green Infrastructure